datanav/docs/configuration.rst

      - String
      - The character set to used to encode the text in the CSV file
      - "UTF-8"
      -

+   * - ``decode_error_strategy``
+     - String
+     - A enumeration of "strict" and "replace" that tells the character decoder how to deal with illegal characters in the input data.
+The default is "strict" which raises an error and stops processing.
+The "replace" option will log a warning and attempt to replace the offending character(s) with the unicode special character for "replacement character", see https://en.wikipedia.org/wiki/Specials_%28Unicode_block%29 for more details.
+       Use the "replace" option with extreme care as it can lead to data loss if you're not absolutely sure of what you are doing.
+The preferred option should always be to try the fix the data at the source.
+     - "strict"
+     -

    * - ``primary_key``